Sam Mewis: International career

-Mewis suffered a knee injury in a November 2017 game against Canada, which would sideline her for the beginning of 2018, forcing her to miss the 2018 SheBelieves Cup.
+Mewis suffered a knee cartilage injury in a November 2017 game against Canada which sidelined her for six months, forcing her to miss the 2018 SheBelieves Cup.
 Mewis returned to the field for the U.S. in June 2018 in a friendly against China.
 In September 2018 she was named to the final 20 player roster of the 2018 CONCACAF Women's Championship.

 In May 2019, Mewis was named to the final 23-player roster for the 2019 FIFA Women's World Cup.
 She played in 6 out of 7 matches, including the final, and scored two goals, both as part of a 13–0 group stage victory over Thailand.
 The United States won the 2019 World Cup after defeating the Netherlands 2–0.

-In 2020, Mewis played in 8 of the 9 matches for the USA, started 6 matches, and scored 4 goals.
+In 2020, Mewis played in 8 of the 9 matches for the US, started 6 matches, and scored 4 goals.
 In December 2020, Mewis was named the 2020 U.S. Soccer Female Player of the Year for the first time.
 She is the 17th player to win the award.

 On January 18, 2021, Mewis scored her first career hat-trick for either club or country in a 4–0 friendly win against Colombia.
 Her sister Kristie scored the only other goal.
+Mewis was a member of the US team at the 2020 Olympic Games in August 2021, scoring one goal in their quarterfinal win against the Netherlands.
+She and her team won the bronze medal in a 4–3 victory over Australia.

+Mewis underwent knee cartilage surgeries in 2021 and 2023, resulting in an extended absence from the national team.
+On January 19, 2024, Mewis announced her retirement from professional soccer due to her long-term knee injury.

+Coaching

+On June 7, 2024, it was announced that Mewis would lead Vermont Green's first-ever women's team in an exhibition game to be played on June 22.
+She will remain with Vermont as an advisor following the match.
+It was announced on Feb 13, 2025, that Mewis would return as head coach of Vermont Green FC's womens side for a second set of exhibition matches, on June 7 and June 14 respectively.
+Mewis' side will face NY-based side Flower City 1872 in their first match, and will face Quebecoise club A.S.
+Blainville's womens team 7 days later.